We are a small part-time enterprise run by Julie (administration, order processing) and David Lowndes (software development, technical issues).

 Even though we're a very small business, we hope you'll be more than satisfied by the quality of our software and customer service.
 If you need to contact us, your feedback and issues (should you have any) will be handled by one of us directly, so you're assured of a speedy response.

-I've been awarded as a Microsoft Developer MVP since 1996 for peer support for Visual C++.
+I've been awarded as a Microsoft Developer MVP since 1996 for peer support for Visual C++ and Windows development.

 JD Design History